Organic product: Organic food products

 Organic food products are grown under a system of agriculture without the use of harmful chemical fertilizers and pesticides with an environmentally and socially responsible approach.
 This is a method of farming that works at grass root level preserving the reproductive and regenerative capacity of the soil, good plant nutrition, and sound soil management, produces nutritious food rich in vitality which has resistance to diseases.
 In this method growing plants take time to grow naturally and always good for health.
 Most of the country has its own organic products cultivation regulation monitor organic products.
 USA use USDA certification, India uses India Organic certification NPOP (National Program for Organic Production).

 There are many benefits involving organic food products.
 Organic foods contain fewer pesticides.
-This means that things such as insecticide that is used in most agricultural practices are eliminated.
+This means that products such as insecticide that are used in most agricultural practices are eliminated.
 People are concerned with these chemicals that are used to preserve foods are then being consumed by the people who purchase them.
 Farming without pesticides is also better for the environment.
 Fewer chemicals are being placed on the ground, entering the soil and water supply.
 Organic meats can also contain a lot more nutrients.
 Nutrients like omega-3 fatty acids were up to 50 percent higher in organic meats and milk than in conventionally raised products.

 One of the main reasons that deter people from organic products is costs.
 In 2015, on average, organic products were 47 percent more expensive.
 Organic products can vary a lot in price.
 According to a study performed by consumerreports.org, organic products compared to non-organic products ranged anywhere from 13 percent cheaper to 303 percent more expensive.
 The reason why organic products cost so much more on average is the production process.
 Many factors contribute to this cost.
 First, the demand for an organic product is larger than the number of organic products available.
 Without synthetic pesticides, quantities of foods will be smaller.
 This smaller production of organic food means an increased cost.
 Also, the amount of labour per unit of food is larger compared to the mass production of non-organic products.